-The Company received a repayable Bpifrance advance for €863,000 for the Icare program and a grant for the amount of €1.775 million.
+The Company received a repayable Bpifrance advance for \in 863,000 for the Icare program and a grant for the amount of \in 1.775 million.

-The initial contract stipulates that the advance will be repaid based on future sales of products resulting from the project, amounting to 3.3% of revenues, with a discount rate of 3.74% upon reaching €12 million, until the fiscal year ending in 2022.
+The initial contract stipulated that the advance will be repaid according to the future sales of products from the project, up to the fiscal year ending in 2022.
 Repayments may therefore exceed the nominal amount received.

-At the balance sheet date, the Company had reached an agreement with Bpifrance, which is funding this program, in particular regarding the revenue base to be considered for future payments, since part of the initial objectives have not been achieved.
-The sum repayable will be staggered over 6 annual installments, plus profit-sharing above a threshold of &80 million in aggregate revenue (for a maximum of 25% of the advance not recognized in the absence of a reliable estimate).
+In the 2017 fiscal year, the Company had reached an agreement with Bpifrance, which is funding this program, in particular regarding the revenue base to be considered for future payments, since part of the initial objectives have not been achieved.